yuvam2017/Database/README.md

 # Database
 You will be strange by knowing that Python has a module sqlite3 for performing database management.
-Here is one example for it with the GUI based programm
+Its basic a DATABASE Management System using Python Here is one example for it with the GUI based programm
 # Prequsities:
   # On Windows: